-Nā Peʻa crew members learn about the cultural significance of the traditional Hawaiian canoe along with its connection to the Native Hawaiian Forest.
+Nā Peʻa crew members learn the cultural significance of the traditional Hawaiian canoe along with its connection to the Native Hawaiian Forest.
 Crew members also learn the mechanics of rigging a canoe and the skills to sail a canoe on the open ocean.
-Emphasis is placed on the student crew members running the canoe completely by themselves.
+Emphasis is placed on student crew members running the canoe completely by themselves.

 Program activities are held on weekends over a 4 month period and consist of Day sails where crew members practice sailing, steering, and canoe balance techniques.
 Overnight coastal voyages allow crew members to develop sail plans, supply lists and emergency response plans unique to the specific voyage.

 In addition crew members conduct research on the places we visit so we better understand the history and moʻoleo of these Wahi pana,